 Scientific consensus is that extensive areas of California's forested ecosystems are under extreme pressure and stress given current and projected climatic conditions, increased impacts associated with agents of forest mortality (pests, disease, fire), coupled with expanding human-caused disturbance and development within and around forested landscapes (Fire and Resource Assessment Program 2017, California's Fourth Climate Change Assessment 2018).
 The recently released California's Forests and Rangelands 2017 Assessment and the 2018 4th California Climate Assessment state that continued extreme weather events and ecological disturbances such as increasingly frequent and severe wildfires and pest infestations are expected to cause significant shifts in forest ecosystem dynamics.
-Examples include forest decline or stand replacement (type conversion) in some locations, and cascading degradation of aquatic and wildlife habitat throughout the State including species' range shifts (Fig. 1).
+Examples include the potential for forest decline or stand replacement (type conversion) in some locations, and cascading degradation of aquatic and wildlife habitat throughout the State including species' range shifts (Fig. 1).
 In California alone, Federal, State and private expenditures associated with wildland fire emergency response, rebuilding, and the economic fallout associated with recovery efforts amount to billions of dollars annually (Federal

 Fig. 1.
+Example showing Sierra Nevada tree mortality and forest fires (2010-2018.
+Figure from Sierra Nevada Conservancy.
 Example showing Sierra Nevada tree mortality and forest fires (2010-2017).
 Figure from J. Branham, Sierra Nevada Conservancy.

 Emergency Management Agency 2015; Kousky et al. 2018; Sierra Nevada Conservancy 2017; USDA Forest Service 2015); currently at the expense of forest management programs, in some cases.
-Tens to hundreds of millions of dollars are expended by the State annually towards management of California's forested landscapes (in part from Timber Regulation and Forest Restoration Program funds and programs).
+Tens to hundreds of millions of dollars are expended by the State annually towards management of California's forested landscapes (in part from Timber Regulation and Forest

+Restoration Program funds and programs).
 With expanded financial commitments made by Governor Jerry Brown and the State Legislature in fiscal year 2018-19 through budget and legislation (e.g., Senate Bill 901, Dodd, Chapter 626, Statutes of 2018), increased funding for forest fire resilience, restoration, and regulatory programs to protect and restore forests, water quality, and wildlife populations will deliver an influx of new resources to support forest management.